 Secundum atrial septal defect

-61-year old woman with with no prior cardiac history and mild exertional dyspnea
+No prior cardiac history and mild exertional dyspnea.

 Loading Stack -